Salman Rushdie tells court he believed he was dying after harrowing knife attack

 For the first time in two years, Rushdie, now 77, faced his alleged stabber in a New York courtroom.
 Hadi Matar, 27, from New Jersey, has pleaded not guilty to charges of attempted murder and assault.
 Matar intently scribbled on a yellow legal pad at the defense table while Rushdie avoided looking in his direction as he described how the attack unfolded.

 “He hit me very hard around my jawline and neck.
-Initially I thought he’d punched me with his fist, but very soon afterwards I saw blood on my clothes.”
+Initially, I thought he’d punched me with his fist, but very soon afterward I saw blood on my clothes.”

 Rushdie was stabbed in the neck, stomach, chest, hand, and right eye, leaving him partially blind and with permanent damage to one hand.